-- Allows up to 18 multi-family dwellings depicted in a townhome style, for a density of 7.56 units per acre. - Limits the building height to two stories or 48 feet. - Specifies no more than 4 buildings allowed on the site. - Provides a 20ft Class C buffer reduced by 25% with a fence along the property boundaries adjacent to single family homes. - States that initial sale of units will be to those earning up to 80% area median income. - Vehicular and pedestrian access to the site from East Lane Drive via a private drive and sidewalk. - Provides 8ft planting strip and 6 ft sidewalk along the site frontage of East Lane Drive. - Provides architectural standards related to allowed building façade materials, minimum size of porches/stoops, pitched roofs and screening of mechanical equipment and meter banks from view at grade. - Limits height of detached lighting to 21 feet in height.
+- Allows up to 17 18 multi-family single family attached dwellings, for a density of 7.14 7.56 units per acre. - Limits the building height to two stories or 40 48 feet. - Specifies no more than 4 buildings allowed on the site. - Provides a 20ft Class C buffer reduced by 25% with a fence along the property boundaries adjacent to single family homes. - States that initial sale of units will be to those earning up to 80% area median income. - Vehicular and pedestrian access to the site from East Lane Drive via a private drive and sidewalk. - Provides 8ft planting strip and 6 ft sidewalk along the site frontage of East Lane Drive. - Provides architectural standards related to allowed building façade materials, minimum size of porches/stoops, pitched roofs and screening of mechanical equipment and meter banks from view at grade. - Limits height of detached lighting to 21 feet in height.